Scientific Name

 How to Grow and Care

-When Hoya finishes blooming, leave the flower stalk, as it may produce new flowers.
-Removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes the plant's energy.
+When Hoya finishes blooming, leave the flower stalk, which may produce new flowers.
+Removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes energy.
 They are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
-Hoyas like the security of a snug pot and plants that are a bit root bound will flower more prolifically than those swimming around in a giant pot.
+Hoyas like the security of a snug pot, and a bit of root-bound plants will flower more prolifically than those swimming around in a giant pot.

 Propagate Hoyas by cuttings of top growth or by leaf cuttings.
 The average cutting or leaf start will produce a blooming plant in 2 years or less.
 The easiest method of propagation is by layering.